In this post

 In a contrasting cell phone reimbursement model, employees must submit documentation of their expenses before being reimbursed.
 Employees pay the cost of the cell plan upfront, then go through a lot of red tape to receive their money back.
 They must track receipts, submit a report, and hope it’s processed quickly so they’re not out of pocket for long.
 This is especially difficult for those with lower socioeconomic status or existing student loans who may struggle with dents in their monthly finances.
 Some will go into debt waiting for the payment to arrive.

-Equally, in a reimbursement model, finance teams must go through the headache of combing through call and internet data — and there's a cost associated with this work.
+Equally, in a reimbursement model, finance teams must go through the headache of combing through expense reports—and there’s a cost associated with this work.
 GBTA research highlights that the average time to process an expense report is 20 minutes at a company cost of $58.
 But 19% of expense reports include errors or missing information, which adds 18 minutes and $52 to the total.

 What are the benefits of cell phone stipends?